Do you wonder how long it will take before students catch on to mindfulness and you see the benefits of the practice in

 Do you want to dive into a classroom mindfulness practice and see a total transformation in your students and classroom atmosphere?

-Click here to access our FREE Introduction to Mindfulness module, the first module in Educalme Classroom, our online program that teaches students to self-regulate so that they can manage their own behaviours and teachers can teach in a calm classroom atmosphere.
+Click here to access our FREE Introduction to Mindfulness module, the first unit in Educalme Classroom, our online program that teaches students to self-regulate so that they can manage their own behaviours and teachers can teach in a calm classroom atmosphere.

 Have fun experimenting.
 And don’t forget, STICK TO IT if you want to see results!